Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 I inserted the Forsining C1101 into my Diplomat watch winder for five days.
-During this test period it gained an average of 14.6 seconds per day.
-I consider this result quite good for a watch in the thirty dollar price range.
+During this test period, it gained an average of 14.6 seconds per day.
+I consider this result quite good for a watch in the $30 price range.

 This timepiece appears reasonably sturdy.
 All pushbuttons felt tight and performed well.
-I did, however, note a slight sloppiness within the movement whilst adjusting the time.
+I did, however, note a slight sloppiness within the movement while adjusting the time.

 Mechanical watches require cleaning and lubrication every three to five years.
 If not properly maintained, accuracy will suffer.
 Due to the high cost of periodic maintenance, timepieces in this price category are normally not serviced.